jsdevel/open-source-etiquette/README.md

 open-source-etiquette
 =====================

 A README with rules to live by in the open source world.
+These are completely based on values currently held by the author.
+In no way does the author claim to have mastered any of this; rather, the author views this document as a guide and as fuel to avoid hypocrosy.
+Stating your beliefs openly puts grater pressure on an individual to live by them.
+It is in this spirit that this document is maintained :)

 ##Maxims